 The subscription price shall be at the discretion of the board of directors of Asia Standard provided that it shall be not less than the highest of (i) the closing price of a share on the relevant date of grant; (ii) the average of the closing prices of the shares for the five trading days immediately preceding the date of grant; and (iii) the nominal value of a share.
 The 2004 Asia Standard Share Option Scheme was effective for 10 years from 27th August 2004 and expired on the tenth anniversary of such adoption date.
-Following the expiry of 2004 Asia Standard Share Option Scheme and yet to be exercised shall remain valid and exercisable.
+Following the expiry of 2004 Asia Standard Share Option Scheme, no further share option can be granted thereunder but all outstanding share options granted under 2004 Asia Standard Share Option Scheme and yet to be exercised shall remain valid and exercisable